Non-Resident Income Tax Services

 Carrying on business in Canada

-If you are an individual or a corporation carrying on business in Canada, you are subject to requirements under both Excise Tax Act (ETA) and Income Tax Act (ITA).
+If you are an individual or a corporation carrying on business in Canada, you are subject to requirements under both the Excise Tax Act (ETA) and Income Tax Act (ITA).
 You might be “carrying on business” in Canada even when you are not sure.

 The requirements under ETA and ITA become complex depending on the corporate structures, transactions between non-residents and residents, and tax treaties between Canada and other countries.